foxeyes/core-element/README.md

-# CoreElement - fastest and easiest way to build modern web application UI
+# CoreElement - fastest and easiest way to build modern web-application UI

 ### What for?